-Hathor is the goddess who personifies motherhood, nature, fertility, abundance and creation.
+Hathor is the goddess who personifies motherhood, fertility and abundance.
 She embodies the bounty of the Earth and is sometimes called Mother Earth or Earth Mother.
 Her “cow” ears are a major indicator that she is concerned with SOUND.

 Hathor’s likeness is best preserved in Egypt.
 Her face is symbolic of a womb, with her ears depicted at the level that fallopian tubes enter the uterus.
 A cervix and vagina are implied beneath her chin.
 Can you see these above and below?

 Denderah faces the rising of the star Sirius.
 After 70 days below the horizon this star would reappear at dawn upon the summer solstice.
 Typically this was the time when the Nile began to flood, depositing new layers of its rich mud upon the banks of the Nile.
 This heralded the greening of the desert and so became symbolic of rebirth.
 Hathor then, is also associated with the first day of the new year.

 The musical instrument associated with Hathor is the sistrum.
 It resembles the ankh, the symbol of immortality.
 It was used as an ascension tool, and the vibrations it produces assist with the rising of energies within an initiate’s body.
 Sistrums give off significant levels of ultrasound–a beneficial high frequency sound beyond the range of human hearing.

 Hathor teaches us that sound is the primordial basis of creation.
 She sees humans as standing wave patterns of energy; as a complex series of harmonics.
 From her perspective, our auras emit sound which corresponds to the wavelength of different organs.
 If there is a block, Hathor can see this and produce a sound frequency that can move it.
 When it begins to move, the subject may experience emotions, memories and feelings they have repressed for their entire life.
 The result is that the subject experiences powerful changes emotionally, physically and spiritually.